ds0nt/shed/README.md

 # shed
 A web ui that connects with every ai provider possible.
 Built using JS, and Golang, in a practical manner.
-Similar to all the other ones, but without typescript.
+Similar to all the other ones, but without typescript. (feel free to convince me to use typescript)

 ## Providers In Mind